-While there are some limited Medicaid programs that offer assistance to those in need of home caregivers and assisted living facilities, those typically most interested in Medicaid benefits are clients in need of nursing home care.
-General Medicaid rules require recipients of the benefit to contribute most of their own monthly income to the cost of nursing home care, and Medicaid pays the balance of the facility charges.
+While some limited Medicaid programs offer assistance to those needing home caregivers or assisted living facilities, those typically most interested in Medicaid benefits are people needing nursing home care.
+General Medicaid rules require benefit recipients to contribute most of their own monthly income to pay for nursing home care, and Medicaid pays the balance of the facility charges.
 With the average cost of nursing home care now at or over $5,000 per month, Medicaid is an essential benefit to almost anyone in need of 24-hour skilled care.

 To qualify for Medicaid assistance, applicants must pass both an income test and an asset test.
 Medicaid’s income rules require applicants to have monthly income below a certain level.
-The limit changes every year, but it is currently slightly over $2,000 per month.
+The limit changes every year; as of 2022 it is slightly over $2,500 per month.
 However, no one with proper guidance should ever be denied Medicaid benefits based on the income test.
 Medicaid rules allow for use of an Irrevocable Income Trust, more commonly known as a Miller Trust, to bypass the income rules and allow those with higher income levels to qualify for Medicaid assistance.